-By Ashley Daniels
+by Ashley Daniels

 New to the neighborhood at the dawning of the new year, this cute little shop packs a big punch in every bite.

-This wholesale supplier, with a factory based in Pittsburgh, Pennsylvania, sells chocolate products to stores, fairs and festivals across the country, and decided on the Market Common as her first retail store location.
+This wholesale supplier, with a factory based in Pittsburgh, Pennsylvania, sells chocolate products to stores, fairs, and festivals across the country, and decided on the Market Common as her first retail store location.

 “We started with a pop-up over Christmas and decided to actually open the store front in January,” says Falvo.

-With their focus on fully customized and creative, the sky’s the limit at this shop.
+With their focus on fully-customized and creative, the sky’s the limit at this shop.
 They even offer gluten-free and vegan-friendly chocolate options.
 And, the cherry on top of that: they’re community-minded, offering a special discount for locals and a future goal of starting a VIP chocolate tasting club.